 During sleep, it is common for the lower jaw to move around.
 This is termed Rhythmic Masticatory Muscle Activity or RMMA.
 This consists of two forms of muscle activity: a series of repetitive contractions or an isolated sustained contraction of jaw clenching.
-These muscle contractions, when extreme, produce the tooth grinding sounds during sleep and are referred to as sleep-related bruxism is often reported by a spouse that the sound of the teeth is disturbing and waking them.
+These muscle contractions, when extreme, produce the tooth grinding sounds during sleep and are referred to as sleep-related bruxism.
 The patient is usually unaware that they are doing this as it occurs once they are asleep.
 It is often their bed partner that alerts them to this.

 Sleep-related bruxism is unique as there is stimulation of the Trigeminal Cardiac Reflex (TCR) unlike awake bruxism or grinding when awake.
 This results in:

-- there is a significant increase in heart rate and blood pressure
+- a significant increase in heart rate and blood pressure

-- there is an increase in EEG (brain electrical) activity
+- an increase in EEG (brain electrical) activity

 - the masseter and temporalis chewing muscles contract with maximum force